mattpoland/Stack/stacks/readme.txt

 Applied to a `ul` tag.
 Contains the numerical value of the Allmusic Album ID number for a given album in the stacks.
 * `"x"` (Track number - numerical value)
 Applied to a `span` element if `class="track"`.
 The value for the track number of a track on a given album.
+* `audio`
+Applied to a `div` tag.
+Contains the audio representation for a given track.

 **Class attribute values**